 Watching Syriana reminded me of doomsday speeches.
-A good one at that, that is.
-Because based on Robert Baer's intricate novel, writer/director Stephen Gaghan shows he's a clever, intriguing and knowledgable writer.
+A good one at that, that is, because based on Robert Baer's intricate novel, writer/director Stephen Gaghan shows he's a clever, intriguing and knowledgable writer.
 Indeed, the film is cram-packed with interesting aspects on power struggles, corruption, religion, clash of the cultures and generally the conflict between the Middle East and the Western society.
 The object for these discussions is oil, and Gaghan obviously makes a good point when he highlights that with today's consumption, there won't be any more oil left in the world in the not too unforseeable future.
-This thesis is the basis for most dilemmas and problems the most characters in Syriana encounter.
+This thesis is the basis for most dilemmas and problems that most characters in Syriana encounter.
 Characters occupied by a fine ensemble of actors, highlighted by an atypical George Clooney, a Matt Damon hitting the right notes, and an impressive Alexander Siddig.

-The feel of this film reminds me of the political paranoia-thrillers of the 70s in where there was no escape from the downward spiral, no matter what our protagonist did, and in which the implicit idea was that the inevitable clash between communism and democracy was going to end us all sooner or later anyway.
+The feel of this film reminds me of the political paranoia-thrillers of the 1970s in where there was no escape from the downward spiral, no matter what our protagonist did, and in which the implicit idea was that the inevitable clash between communism and democracy was going to end us all sooner or later anyway.
 Watching those films today can be quite amusing, and I predict Syriana might be an equal experience in 20 or 30 years time.